Chia1995/ccl4/Assets/Documents/Report.md

 ## Minor Challenges and Solutions

-*(List and explain the minor challenges.
-Did you solve it?
-How?
-Please explain in detail.)*

 1. **UI Button Linking and Scene Management**
    Buttons on the Game Over and Main Menu screens occasionally broke after reloading.
 We resolved this by using the `SceneLoader` script and ensuring all buttons were properly linked in the inspector.

-2. Item

 ---